inspec/inspec-aws/docs/resources/aws_ec2_hosts.md

 The controls will pass if the `describe` method returns at least one result.

 ### exist

+The control will pass if the describe returns at least one result.

 Use `should` to test that the entity exists.